 - When an allegation is made by a child against another child, members of staff should consider whether the complaint raises a safeguarding concern.
-If there is a safeguarding concern the designated safeguarding lead or deputy will be informed; - A factual record will be made of the allegation, but no attempt at this stage should be made to investigate the circumstances; - The designated safeguarding lead or deputy will contact social care/multi-agency agency safeguarding hub (MASH) to discuss the allegation and seek advice; - The designated safeguarding lead or deputy will follow through the outcomes of the discussion and make a referral where appropriate; - If the allegation indicates that a potential criminal offence has taken place, this will be referred to the multi-agency agency safeguarding hub MASH where the police will become involved; - Following advice from Social Care and/or the police, parents of both the child being complained about and the alleged victim, should be informed and kept updated on the progress of the referral; - The designated safeguarding lead or deputy will make a record of the concern, the discussion and any outcome and keep a copy in the files of both children's files; - It may be appropriate to exclude the pupil being complained about for a period of time according to the school's behaviour policy and procedures; - Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual behaviour procedures; - In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan; and - The plan should be monitored and a date set for a follow-up evaluation with everyone concerned.
+If there is a safeguarding concern the designated safeguarding lead or deputy will be informed; - A factual record will be made of the allegation, but no attempt at this stage should be made to investigate the circumstances; - The designated safeguarding lead or deputy will contact social care/multi-agency agency safeguarding hub (MASH) to discuss the allegation and seek advice; - The designated safeguarding lead or deputy will follow through the outcomes of the discussion and make a referral where appropriate; - If the allegation indicates that a potential criminal offence has taken place, this will be referred to the multiagency agency safeguarding hub MASH where the police will become involved; - Following advice from Social Care and/or the police, parents of both the child being complained about and the alleged victim, should be informed and kept updated on the progress of the referral; - The designated safeguarding lead or deputy will make a record of the concern, the discussion and any outcome and keep a copy in the files of both children's files; - It may be appropriate to exclude the pupil being complained about for a period of time according to the school's behaviour policy and procedures; - Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual behaviour procedures; - In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan; and - The plan should be monitored and a date set for a follow-up evaluation with everyone concerned. - Abuse that occurs online or outside of school will not be downplayed and will be treated equally seriously.